Third-country resettlement: Refugee legal aid in the United States

+Despite the expansion of limitations on what immigrants may be represented, many federally funded immigration legal aid services continue to do important work within the refugee resettlement and legal services sphere.
+A prime example of refugee legal aid being utilized as a tool of resettlement is the International Rescue Committee's immigration program.
+Domestically, the International Rescue Committee offers free or affordable legal services to immigrants.
+In field offices across the nation, refugees may seek representation and assistance on legal matters from travel documents, to applications for permanent residency, often at little to no cost.
+However, recent restrictions on the movement of refugees into the United States and a cut of federal funding for resettlement agencies has severely limited the resources available to the IRC.
+Such challenges are faced by immigrant serving legal aid organizations across the nation.
+Despite remaining such an essential service, federal support for immigration legal aid changes significantly with the shifting political tides.

 South America

 Around 1,100 refugees, mainly Colombians, were resettled within South America between 2005 and 2014 through the "Solidarity Resettlement Programme".
 However, as many refugees expected to be resettled to the US or Europe 22% of them left again, possibly returning to the country of first asylum or the country of origin.

 In 2011 the combined quota of Argentina, Brazil, Chile, Paraguay and Uruguay together was 230 resettlement places.

 Resettlement gap

 The refugee resettlement gap refers to the number of refugees judged eligible for third country resettlement compared to the number of refugees who have been resettled in that year.
 The difference between these two figures occurs due to fluctuations in refugee needs and due to UN member state policies towards resettlement within their borders.
 In 2017, the UNHCR judged the number of refugees in need of resettlement to be 1.19 million.
 That same year, 75,200 refugees were submitted for resettlement, across all UN member states.
 In 2018, at the 24th Annual Tripartite Consultations on Resettlement, the UNHCR stated its intention to expand resettlement pathways and strengthen state partnerships.